NASA’s Kepler Astronomer Geoff Marcy Discusses Latest Exoplanet Discoveries

 Does life exist anywhere in the universe except on Earth?
 “Star Trek” may have convinced much of the public that the universe is teeming with technological civilizations, but the correct answer is: We don’t know for certain if life–even bacterial life — exists anywhere except on Earth.
 A critical challenge in answering this question is determining whether planets — especially Earth-like planets — orbit other stars.

 The search for Earth-like planets has just taken a giant leap forward, thanks in part to the tireless work of the dozens of astronomers associated with NASA’s Kepler observatory.
 Their quest to find exoplanets — planets orbiting stars other than our Sun — has been a stunning success.
-It is now certain that planets are as common stars.
+It is now certain that planets are as common as stars.

 Fifteen years ago the University of California, Berkeley’s Geoff Marcy and a handful of colleagues began an almost quixotic quest for exoplanets.
 Dozens, and then hundreds of astronomers joined the quest after Geneva’s Michel Mayor, Marcy, and their colleagues began reporting the first discoveries.
 Herculean efforts led to the cataloguing of 500 exoplanets by the end of 2010.
 Now the Kepler team has announced the discovery of more than 1,200 new candidate exoplanets, and enough details about each of these new worlds to begin to draw far-reaching conclusions about abodes for life in the universe.